This article was written by Timothy L. Takacs, Certified Elder Law Attorney

 III.
 The third section reminds you of the reporting rules for SSI and Medicaid benefits and suggests ways to protect benefits by promptly responding to any adverse notices.
 It also reminds you of the importance of staying current with new developments in this area.

 This article is intended only to provide basic and general information on trust distributions from supplemental needs trusts.
 It should not be relied upon before a careful examination is made of the beneficiary's status and the SSI rules and regulations in effect.
 You should always consult with a qualified attorney if you are unsure how to make proper distributions.

 I. Overview of SSI and Related Public Benefits

 The federal Social Security Administration (SSA) operates the Supplemental Security Income (SSI) program.
-In Tennessee, the Department of Human Services (DHS) administers the Medicaid program pursuant to an agreement with the federal government.
-DHS county offices administer the Medicaid program locally.
+In Tennessee, the Division of TennCare administers the Medicaid program pursuant to an agreement with the federal government.
+Tennessee’s Medicaid program is called TennCare and is managed by private managed-care organizations.
 In Tennessee like many (but not all) states, an individual who is eligible for SSI benefits is automatically eligible for Medicaid/TennCare benefits.